-(f) a candidate is not qualified for election at that election; or

-(g) a candidate has been duly nominated for election for another constituency,

-(2) If no request is made under subsection (1) the candidate shall be deemed not to have been duly nominated.

-(3) The High Court may call for further information from the person making the request or from the returning officer.

-(4) The High Court shall after determination of the matter direct the returning officer either to accept or to reject the nomination and the returning officer shall comply with such direction.

-(5) Where any nomination has been referred to the High Court under the provisions of this section, the proceedings under sections 41, 42 and 43 shall be suspended pending determination of the matter.

-(6) Without derogation from subsection (1), the returning officer shall not take the action under that subsection-

-(a) solely on account of any minor variation between the name of any person as it appears on the nomination and as it appears on the voters register if the returning officer is reasonably satisfied that the variation is due to an error or is without significance; ; •
+- (2) If no request is made under subsection (1) the candidate shall be deemed not to have been duly nominated. - (3) The High Court may call for further information from the person making the request or from the returning officer. - (4) The High Court shall after determination of the matter direct the returning officer either to accept or to reject the nomination and the returning officer shall comply with such direction. - (5) Where any nomination has been referred to the High Court under the provisions of this section, the proceedings under sections 41, 42 and 43 shall be suspended pending determination of the matter. - (6) Without derogation from subsection (1), the returning officer shall not take the action under that subsection- - (a) solely on account of any minor variation between the name of any person as it appears on the nomination and as it appears on the voters register if the returning officer is reasonably satisfied that the variation is due to an error or is without significance;

-(b) any other imperfection in the nomination paper if the returning officer is reasonably satisfied that there has been substantial compliance with this Part.

-41. If at the end of the period allowed for nomination no No nominacandidate has been duly nominated for a constituency, the Commission shall by notice published in the Gazette, extend the period for the receipt by the returning officer of nominations to a date not later than seven days before the polling day.
+- (b) any other imperfection in the nomination paper if the returning officer is reasonably satisfied that there has been substantial compliance with this Part. - 41.
+If at the end of the period allowed for nomination no No nominacandidate has been duly nominated for a constituency, the Commission shall by notice published in the Gazette, extend the period for the receipt by the returning officer of nominations to a date not later than seven days before the polling day.

-42. If at the end of the period allowed for nomination there procedure shall be only one candidate duly nominated in a constituency, the returning officer shall publicly declare that candidate to be election elected and shall immediately thereafter inform the Commission of the name of the elected candidate and the constituency for which he has been elected.
+42. If at the end of the period allowed for nomination there Procedure shall be only one candidate duly nominated in a constituency, for the returning officer shall publicly declare that candidate to be elected and shall immediately thereafter inform the Commission of the name of the elected candidate and the constituency for which he has been elected.
 Such candidate shall thereupon be a member of the National Assembly.

-43.-(1) When two or more persons have been duly nomi- Procedure nated as candidates for election in any constituency, the return- when poll ing officer in such constituency shall, as soon as practicable after the close of the period for nomination, publicly declare and give public notice that a poll is to be taken stating---
+43.-(1) When two or more persons have been duly nomi- Procedure nated as candidates for election in any constituency, the return- when poll ing officer in such constituency shall, as soon as practicable after the close of the period for nomination, publicly declare and give public notice that a poll is to be taken stating-

-(a) the names of the candidates in alphabetical order of surnames:

-(b) the day or days and the times, as declared by the Commission under section 36, on which the poll shall be held; and

-(c) the location of the polling station or stations.

-(2) The returning officer may, with the consent of the Commission, alter the provisions of a public notice given under subsection (1) for the purpose of fulfilling the requirements of this Act and any such alteration shall be published in the same matter as the notice.

-44-(1) A vacancy in the membership of the National Assem- special bly which exists otherwise than by reason of a dissolution of provisions Parliament shall be published by the Speaker by notice in the to by-Gazette stating the cause of the vacancy.
+- (a) the names of the candidates in alphabetical order of surnames: - (b) the day or days and the times, as declared by the Commission under section 36, on which the poll shall be held; and - (c) the location of the polling station or stations. - (2) The returning officer may, with the consent of the Commission, alter the provisions of a public notice given under subsection (1) for the purpose of fulfilling the requirements of this Act and any such alteration shall be published in the same matter as the notice. - 44-(1) A vacancy in the membership of the National Assem- Special bly which exists otherwise than by reason of a dissolution of provisions Parliament shall be published by the Speaker by notice in the with respect to by-Gazette stating the cause of the vacancy.

-with respect elections

-(2) If-

-(a) within fourteen days of the publication of a notice referred to in subsection (1), the person to whom the notice relates has not presented a petition to the High Court seeking an order declaring that he has not ceased to be a member of the National Assembly; or tion of candidate for uncontested to be held the petitioner by his own default does not prosecute his petition within fourteen days of presenting the petition;
+- (a) within fourteen days of the publication of a notice referred to in subsection (1), the person to whom the notice relates has not presented a petition to the High Court seeking an order declaring that he has not ceased to be a member of the National Assembly; or - (b) after presenting a petition referred to in paragraph (a), the petitioner by his own default does not prosecute his petition within fourteen days of presenting the petition;